Posts tagged 2024

 Shannon Nichol presents at the 5th Annual Bellevue Botanical Garden and Heronswood Symposium

-September 17, 2024 – Shannon Nichol, FASLA, PLA, LEED AP, is presenting at the 5th Annual Bellevue Botanical Garden and Heronswood Symposium in Bellevue, Washington, this coming Saturday, September 21st.
+September 17, 2024 – Shannon Nichol is presenting at the 5th Annual Bellevue Botanical Garden and Heronswood Symposium in Bellevue, Washington, this coming Saturday, September 21st.

 Co-hosted by Dan Hinkley and Nita-Jo Rountree, “Our Gardens: Alive!” will explore garden pollinators through an ecological lens.
 Speakers include Patrick C. Tobin, Professor of Disturbance Ecology in the School of Environmental and Forest Sciences at the University of Washington; Daniel J. Hinkley, World-Renowned Plant Explorer, Lecturer, Nurseryman, Naturalist, and Gardener; Scott Beuerlein, Manager of Botanical Garden Outreach at the Cincinnati Zoo & Botanical Garden; and Heather Holm, pollinator conservationist and award-winning author.